Nuala McGovern

-Nuala McGovern is an Irish journalist and broadcaster working for BBC News.
+Nuala McGovern is an Irish journalist and broadcaster working for the BBC.
 McGovern was the main presenter of Outside Source on the BBC World Service from 2014 to 2022.
+She presents Woman's Hour on BBC Radio 4 from Monday to Wednesday.

 Early life and education

-McGovern grew up in Drumcondra in Dublin.
+McGovern grew up in Drumcondra in Dublin, Ireland.
 Her father was a publican.
 She is a graduate of University College Dublin, where she studied English and Italian.

 Early career

 After graduating from university she taught English in Italy for a period before moving to the United States after her sister made an application for a green card on her behalf.
 She got her start in broadcasting as a presenter and producer for Adrian Flannelly's radio show in New York, before joining WNYC.
 There, McGovern was a producer on The Brian Lehrer Show for nine years, where she was part of a Peabody Award-winning team.
 During this time she was also the founding producer of a spin-off show, Brian Lehrer Live: Where Web Video Meets the Issues.